rgleason/dashboard_tactics_pi/README.md

 ## Configuration

-Although not mandatory, it is recommended to disable the Dashboard coming with the OpenCPN by default (this plug-in is using the same parameters), standalone Tactics plug-in and WMM_pi plug-in (unless you do not get the magnetic variation from your instruments).
+Although not mandatory, it is recommended to disable the Dashboard coming with the OpenCPN (this plug-in is using the same parameters), standalone Tactics plug-in and WMM_pi plug-in (unless you do not get the magnetic variation from your instruments).

 If you are a user of tactics_pi, its settings are imported at first startup of this plug-in.
-Tactics plug-in's settings are not modified.
+Tactics plug-in's settings are not modified so that you can switch back to it.
+The original Dashboard will also work with the modified parameters - if you have used Tactics instruments or enhanced instruments not in the original Dashboard, they would appear empty and you need to delete them manually and restart OpenCPN to get back to Dashboard-only configuration.
+For this reason, saving of your ini- or config-file is recommended for this reason if you just want to try out this plug-in.

 ## Compiling